ESL Slang: 30 English Health and Fitness Vocabulary Words

 Frequently fitness is shortened to fit.
 A person who has strong muscles and little fat on his or her body is called fit.

 It makes sense that if people are physically fit then their bodies have a pleasing shape.
 A healthy person who is fit is said to be in good shape.

 However, someone who gets out of breath running up the stairs might admit to being in bad shape.
 Once they start exercising, they are working on getting back into shape.

-To get into to good shape, you have to workout, which basically means physical training or to exercise.
+To get into good shape, you have to do workouts, which basically means physical training or exercises.
 Jillian Michaels is the workout video queen.

 ESL Slang for your Workout Routine

 The slang words used in workout videos can be tough (difficult) because like fit, the words can be short versions of longer, more technical terms.